Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/spawn_data.md

 ### **minYLevel** and **maxYLevel** (Optional)

+These two!!! important
-These two values allow you to set the minimum and maximum Y level that a bee can spawn at.
+	This values allow you to set the minimum and maximum Y level that a bee can spawn at.

 !!! note "Note"
-	Bees can still spawn in hives even when their y level is set below y 60, this may change in a later patch.
+	Bees can still spawn in hives even when their yso affects breeding.
+When the bee is set as breedable, it will only spawn the child if the light level is setof the below y 60, this may change in a later patch.

 !!! example "Examples"
 	`#!json "minYLevel" : 1`
-	`#!json "maxYLevel" : 65`
+	`#!json "maxYLevel" : 65`  ck at the time is the correct light level.

 <br>
 <br>